AvramEnriquez/Allegheny_County_Crash_Data_Analysis/README.md

 **- SUV+Light_Truck_Deaths_vs_Car_Deaths.py:**

-This code is used to connect to a PostgreSQL server, create two tables, load data from two CSV files into the tables, and then perform a join operation on the tables to calculate the percentage of fatal and nonfatal crashes per category of vehicles involved in crashes.
+This code is used to connect to a PostgreSQL server, create two tables, load data from two CSV files into the tables, and then perform a join operation on the tables to calculate pedestrian crash percentage and fatality rate per category of vehicles involved in crashes.

 The code sets variables for the database name, username, password, server address, and port.
 These variables are used to connect to a PostgreSQL server using psycopg2.
 The code then attempts to connect to the server using a try-except block.
 If the connection is successful, the code prints a message indicating that the connection was successful.
 If the connection fails, the code prints a message indicating that the connection failed and exits the program.